aksharvarma/magic-square-methods/README.md

 # Running and Organization

 This code should work with Python 3+.
 The primary libraries used are `numpy`, `itertools`, and `enum`.

 Each type of method is implemented in its own file.
 You can simply change the value of _n_ in the code and get a magic square of size _n x n_.
+If you want a self-contained function that will do everything for you, then there is the `MagicSquare` class in the `magic_square.py` file which you can use.
+A short example code to use that is available in `run_magic_square.py` which illustrates the main functionality.

 There is also a `utilities.py` file which contains various functions that are used in each of the methods, including the code that verifies that the squares constructed are indeed magic squares.